MaaSTaaR/539kernel-book/Chapter 1: Let's Start with the Bootloader.md

     ret
 ```

 This block of code **loads** the kernel from the disk into the memory and to do that it uses the BIOS Service `13h` which provides services that are related to hard disks.
-The service number which is `02h` is specified on the register `ah`, this service read sectors from the hard disk and loads them into the memory.
+The service number which is `02h` is specified on the register `ah`, this service reads sectors from the hard disk and loads them into the memory.
 The value of the register `al` is the number of sectors that we would like to read, in our case, because the size of our temporary kernel `simple_kernel.asm` doesn't exceed `512` bytes we read only `1` sector.
 Before discussing the rest of passed values to the BIOS service, we need to mentioned that our kernel will be stored right after the bootloader on the hard disk, and based on this fact we can set the correct values for the rest registers which represent the disk location of the content that we would like to load.

 The value of register `ch` is the number of the track that we would like to read from, in our case, it is the track `0`.
 The value of the register `cl` is the sector number that we would like to read its content, in our case, it is the second sector.
 The value of the register `dh` is the head number.
 The value of `dl` specifies which the type of disk that we would like to read from, the value `0h` in this register means that we would like to read the sector from a floppy disk, while the value `80h` means we would like to read from the hard disk `#0` and `81h` for hard disk `#1`, in our case, the kernel is stored in the hard disk `#0`, so, the value of `dl` should be `80h`.
-Finally, the value of the register `bx` is the memory address that the content will be loaded to, in our case, we are reading one sector, and its content will be stored on the memory address `0h` ^[Not exactly the memory address `0h`, in fact, it will be loaded in offset `0` inside a segment that starts at `0900h`.
+Finally, the value of the register `bx` is the memory address that the content will be loaded into, in our case, we are reading one sector, and its content will be stored on the memory address `0h` ^[Not exactly the memory address `0h`, in fact, it will be loaded in offset `0` inside a segment that starts at `0900h`.
 Don't worry, these details will be examined later in the next chapter <!-- [REF] -->.].

-When the content is loaded successfully, the BIOS Service `13h:02h` is going to set the carry flag to `0`, otherwise, it sets the carry flag to `1` and stores the error code in register `ax`, the instruction `jc` is a conditional jump instruction that jumps when `CF = 1`, that is, when the value of the carry flag is `1`.
+When the content is loaded successfully, the BIOS Service `13h:02h` is going to set the carry flag ^[Which is part of FLAGS register as we mentioned earlier] to `0`, otherwise, it sets the carry flag to `1` and stores the error code in register `ax`, the instruction `jc` is a conditional jump instruction that jumps when `CF = 1`, that is, when the value of the carry flag is `1`.
 That means our bootloader is going to jump to the label `kernel_load_error` when the kernel isn't loaded correctly.

 If the kernel is loaded correctly, the function `load_kernel_from_disk` returns by using the instruction `ret` which makes the processor to resume the main code of our bootloader and executes that instruction which is after `call load_kernel_from_disk`, this next instruction is `jmp 0900h:0000` which gives the control to the kernel by jumping to its starting point, that is, the memory location where we loaded our kernel in.
 In this time, the operand of `jmp` is an **explicit** memory address `0900h:0000`, it has two parts, the first part is the one before the colon, you can see that it is the same value that we have loaded in the register `es` in the beginning of `load_kernel_from_disk` function.
 The second part of the memory address is the one after the colon, it is `0h` ^[Here, `0h` is equivalent to `0000`.] which is the *offset* that we have specified in the register `bx` in `load_kernel_from_disk` before calling `02h:13h`, the both parts combined represent the memory address that we have loaded our kernel into and the details of the two parts of this memory address will be discussed in chapter <!-- TODO: [REF] -->.